Introduction to ASP.NET Web API:

 - Content-negotiation supported.

-Note: We can mix ASP.NET Web API and ASP.NET MVC controller in a single project to handle advanced AJAX requests which may return data in JSON, XML, or any other format, and building a full-blown HTTP service.
+Note: We can mix ASP.NET Web API and ASP.NET MVC controller in a single project to handle advanced AJAX requests which may return data in JSON, XML, or any other format, and build a full-blown HTTP service.
 Typically, this will be called ASP.NET Web API self-hosting.

 What are the advantages of using ASP.NET Web API?